Abdulrazak Gurnah

-Gurnah was awarded the 2021 Nobel Prize in Literature "for his uncompromising and compassionate penetration of the effects of colonialism and the fates of the refugee in the gulf between cultures and continents".
+In 2021, Gurnah was awarded the Nobel Prize in Literature "for his uncompromising and compassionate penetration of the effects of colonialism and the fates of the refugee in the gulf between cultures and continents".
 He is Emeritus Professor of English and Postcolonial Literatures at the University of Kent.

 Early life and education

 Abdulrazak Gurnah was born on 20 December 1948 in the Sultanate of Zanzibar.
-He left the island, which later became part of Tanzania, at the age of 18 following the overthrow of the ruling Arab elite in the Zanzibar Revolution, arriving in England in 1968 as a refugee.
-He is of Arab heritage, and his father and uncle were businessmen who had immigrated from Yemen.
-Gurnah has been quoted saying, "I came to England when these words, such as asylum-seeker, were not quite the same – more people are struggling and running from terror states."
+His father and uncle were businessmen who had immigrated from Yemen.
+He left the island, which later became part of Tanzania, at the age of 18, following the overthrow of the ruling Arab elite in the Zanzibar Revolution, arriving in England in 1968 as a refugee.
+He is of Arab heritage.
+Gurnah has been quoted as saying: "I came to England when these words, such as asylum-seeker, were not quite the same – more people are struggling and running from terror states."

 He initially studied at Christ Church College, Canterbury, whose degrees were at the time awarded by the University of London.
 He then moved to the University of Kent, where he earned his PhD with a thesis titled Criteria in the Criticism of West African Fiction, in 1982.